adesfontaines/Chess-harp/README.md

 # Chess-harp
-Simple chess in winform made when I was at school.
+A Simple chess game in C# made when I was in school.